A. Why Paul defends his credentials.

 iv.
 "It is generally said that Satan has three forms under which he tempts men: 1.
 The subtle serpent.
 2. The roaring lion.
 3. The angel of light.
 He often, as the angel of light, persuades men to do things under the name of religion, which are subversive of it.
 Hence all the persecutions, faggots, and fires of a certain Church, under pretence of keeping heresy out of the Church; and hence all the horrors and infernalities of the inquisition.
 In the form of heathen persecution, like a lion he has ravaged the heritage of the Lord.
 And by means of our senses and passions, as the subtle serpent, he is frequently deceiving us, so that often the workings of corrupt nature are mistaken for the operations of the Spirit of God."
 (Clarke)

 f.
-A terrible condemnation is reserved for these false apostles: to be judged according to their works.
+According to their works: This is the terrible condemnation reserved for these false apostles - to be judged according to their works.

 B. Paul's credentials as a "foolish" apostle.